 With respect to the remaining three rights-access to maintenance history, process for dispute resolution, and withholding of rent until disputes are resolved-the Department will continue to work with the MHPI companies and, as necessary, Congress to ensure the benefits of these rights are fully available.
 While the Department develops standardized, formal processes for these rights, service members and their families will be able to leverage the support available from their respective Military Departments to address and resolve relevant housing issues.
 Tenants seeking assistance should continue to engage their housing office, installation leadership, or chain of command.

-Mark T. Esper Secretary of Defense
+Mark T. Esper

+cretary of Defense

-Thomas B. Modly Acting Secretary of the Dayy
+Thomas B. Modly

-Secretary of the Army
+Ryan D. McCarthy Secretary of the Army

-Barbara M. Barrett Secretary of the Air Force
+Barbara M. Barrett Acting Secretary of the Navy Secretary of the Air Force